-Gray foxes (Urocyon cinereoargenteus) were more numerous than red foxes when Indiana was first settled.
+Gray foxes are native to Indiana, unlike the red fox which expanded its range into Indiana through introductions by early European settlers.
 As the land became cleared of timber, gray fox habitat was reduced.
-They do not inhabit open, cleared, cultivated farmland but prefer forests and brushy woodlands for their homes.
-The gray fox occurs in all counties of Indiana where suitable habitat exists.
-They are more common in the predominantly forested south central hills region of the state.
+They prefer forests and brushy woodlands.
+The gray fox occurs in all Indiana counties where suitable habitat exists, but are more common in the forested south-central hills region.

-Gray foxes mate in January, and three to five pups are born during March through April.
-The gray fox uses a ground den less frequently than does the red fox, and may often use a hollow tree or log, or a burrow hidden in rock outcroppings.
+Gray foxes mate in January, and three to five pups are born during March or April.
+The gray fox uses a ground den less frequently than red foxes, and may use a hollow tree or log, or a burrow hidden in rock outcroppings.
 Gray foxes stay mated for a least one season and may remain together for life.
-Although the litters are small, they are well cared for, and survival of the young is high.
 The male brings food to the female when she is nursing, and when the pups begin to eat solid food, he assists her in catching and bringing food to them.
 The family group breaks up in early fall when the young have learned to hunt.

-Natural reduction of gray fox population is encountered more often where adequate harvests by hunting or trapping have not been reached.
-Gray foxes are subjected to canine diseases and parasite infections such as distemper, parvovirus, heartworm and in rare instances, rabies.
+Gray foxes are subject to canine diseases and parasite infections such as distemper, parvovirus, heartworm and in rare instances, rabies.
 Fortunately, rabies is seldom encountered among Indiana foxes.
-Internal parasites, such as tapeworms, roundworms and lungworms, may also lower their resistance to other diseases.
+Internal parasites, such as tapeworms, roundworms and lungworms may lower their resistance to other diseases.